Table of Contents

 Add a group of frame data sources

-An AR session can include multiple frame data source components, called a frame source group.
+An AR Session can contain multiple frame data source components, known as a frame source group.
 During runtime, the session selects the most suitable frame data source from the group based on the current device and enabled AR features.
-This article explains how to use and manage a frame source group.
+This article explains how to use and manage frame source groups.

 Before you begin

-• Understand the basic concepts, types, and runtime selection methods of frame data sources.
+• Understand the basic concepts, types, and runtime selection methods of frame sources.

-Frame data source groups with preset AR session
+Using frame source groups in preset AR sessions

-The session created with default configuration comes with a set of frame data sources, which is generally sufficient when using a single AR feature.
+Sessions created with default configurations come with a built-in group of frame data sources, which is generally sufficient when using a single AR feature.

 Different preset sessions contain different frame data sources.

-The session created with the ARSessionFactory.ARSessionPreset.ImageTracking preset or the AR Session (Image Tracking Preset) menu has only a single frame data source:
+Using the ARSessionFactory.ARSessionPreset.ImageTracking preset or AR Session (Image Tracking Preset) menu creates a session with only a single frame data source:

 alt text

-The session created with the ARSessionFactory.ARSessionPreset.MegaBlock_MotionTracking_Inertial preset or the AR Session (Mega Block Default Preset) menu contains a scene hierarchy with multiple frame data source components:
+Using the ARSessionFactory.ARSessionPreset.MegaBlock_MotionTracking_Inertial preset or AR Session (Mega Block Default Preset) menu creates a session containing multiple frame data source components in the scene hierarchy:

 alt text

-If a preset is initially used to create a session in the scene, when adding other features during iteration, it is necessary to not only add the corresponding frame filter components but also add appropriate frame data source components as needed.
+If a preset-created session exists in the scene initially, when adding other features during iteration, you need to add appropriate frame data source components as needed, in addition to adding corresponding frame filter components.

 Important

-After upgrading from version 4.7 or lower, you need to completely delete the session and recreate it through the menu or ARSessionFactory to use the preset frame data source groups.
+After upgrading from version 4.7 or earlier, you must completely delete the session and recreate it via the menu or ARSessionFactory to use the preset frame source group.

 Below are the default frame data source components for all preset AR feature configurations.
-Note that the order in the list matches the component order in the scene's frame data sources:
+Note that the order in the list matches the component order of frame data sources in the scene:

 1. CameraDeviceFrameSource